anushkaa-star/oss-audit-24BAI10805/README.md

 ## Requirements

-- Linux system or Git Bash (for Windows)
+- Linux environment (Ubuntu via WSL recommended)
-- Basic knowledge of terminal
+- Basic terminal knowledge

-## Note
+## Notes

-script4.sh requires a file like log.txt to work properly.
+- script4.sh requires a log file (e.g., log.txt) as input.

-This project was implemented and tested by me as part of the course.
+- All scripts were executed and tested in a Linux environment (WSL Ubuntu).
+- Each script demonstrates shell scripting concepts like loops, conditions, and file handling.

+## Conclusion

+This project helped me understand how Linux and open-source tools work together and improved my practical knowledge of shell scripting and command-line usage.